Tay0710/Design_S1_006/optical_flow_method_data/combined_samples/17_09_25_MILC/1_L_shape/README.md

 Walk start: 34.81
 Walk end: 51.27
 Description: Moved in an L shape without rotating the PMW3901.
 Every turn was 90 degrees to the left
-Orientation: OF facing lv4 EECE carpet (ground) with paper scattered on the ground OF sample rate: 50Hz
+Orientation: OF facing the carpet of the Lycopodium lab in MILC OF sample rate: 50Hz

 Details: Start time and distances for each straight segment are given below